containers/toolbox/CONTRIBUTING.md

 When writing a suggestion:

 - **Use a clear and descriptive title**
-- **Describe the idea** - What parts of Toolbox does it affect?
+- **Describe the idea** - What parts of Toolbx does it affect?
 Is it a major functionality or a minor tweak?
 - **Provide step-by-step description of the suggested behavior** so that we will understand.